 Los Domos is located on a reservoir that is good for fishing and occasionally supplies water to the capital city of Morelia.
-However, having access to water is not the same as having drinking water on the table in the camp kitchen.
+However, having access to water is not the same as having drinking water on the table or in the camp kitchen.

 Implementing improvements to the water system at Los Domos will serve visitors and contribute to the growth of the use of the facility.